Spectral Sequences in String Topology: Introduction

 The paper is structured as follows:

 In section 2, we discuss some preliminaries.
-First, we recall the definition of a Hilbert manifold and prove a certain relative transversality result, which might be well-known, but where I was unable to find a precise reference.
+First, we recall the definition of a Hilbert manifold and some of their properties.
 These notions are important for our project since (Sobolev) mapping spaces between manifolds provide examples of Hilbert manifolds.
-Then we recall the definition of Jakob's geometric homology and give a short discussion of Gysin morphisms both in the finite and in the infinite-dimensional case.
+Then we recall the definition of Jakob's geometric homology and give a discussion of Gysin morphisms both in the finite and in the infinite-dimensional case.

-In section 3, we recall the definition of the Chas-Sullivan product and also of module and coproduct structures, which will be the basic objects of the paper.
+In section 3, we recall the definition of the Chas--Sullivan product and also of module and coproduct structures, which will be the basic objects of the paper.

 In section 4, we construct first the intersection on the base (in the sense of \ref{ib0}) in the finite-dimensional case and use then naturality and approximation by finite-dimensional manifolds to generalize it to the infinite-dimensional case.
-After constructing also the intersection in the fibre, we prove several statements about the behaviour of the Serre spectral sequence with respect to product, coproduct and module structures.
+After constructing also the intersection in the fiber, we prove several statements about the behavior of the Serre spectral sequence with respect to product, coproduct and module structures.

 In section 5, we begin by considering free loop spaces of sphere bundles.
 By rational homotopy theory, we can prove that the Serre spectral sequence collapses at $E^2$ in many cases.
-Then we construct very concrete manifold generators of the free loop spaces of spheres and (complex and quaternionic) projective spaces and use these to prove that the Atiyah-Hirzebruch spectral sequence collapses at $E^2$ for these spaces in various homology theories.
+Then we construct very concrete manifold generators of the free loop spaces of spheres and (complex and quaternionic) projective spaces and use these to prove that the Atiyah--Hirzebruch spectral sequence collapses at $E^2$ for these spaces in various homology theories.
+At the end, we do a sample computation for the Goresky--Hingston coproduct.